DJ-Basilan/djbasilan.github.io/3D_Graphics_Programming/README.md

 - Lines with `\\REDACTED` had code specific to communicating with Sony's PS4 Devkit.
 In compliance with Northumbria University's legal agreement with Sony, these lines **had** to be removed.

-- A personal reflection on the project can be found here: https://docs.google.com/document/d/12H67EoolEtrv6s5NzTj88QsKMh3ZOO2qdSuPU9SqVvk/edit?usp=sharing
+- A personal reflection on the project can be found here<https://docs.google.com/document/d/12H67EoolEtrv6s5NzTj88QsKMh3ZOO2qdSuPU9SqVvk/edit?usp=sharing>: